 Plenty of people call themselves Full House fans, but how much trivia do you know about the people and the stories behind the hit '90s show?
-Well, now is the perfect time to test your knowledge, because over the past few months, we've been collecting details about the Full House reboot, Fuller House, prompting all kinds of nostalgia.
-To celebrate the new show, which premieres on Feb.
-26, take a look at 33 things you may not know about your favorite '90s series.
+Well, now is the perfect time to test your knowledge, because the series turns 30 years old on Sept.
+22, prompting all kinds of nostalgia.
+To celebrate the anniversary, take a look at 33 things you may not know about your favorite '90s series.

 - The show was originally going to be called House of Comics, and it was set to follow three comics who lived together.
 Family sitcoms were so popular at the time, though, that the show's creator, Jeff Franklin, decided to shift the theme.